-Volleyball Canada - the Libero may be re-designated after each set.

-The number of the Libero must be on the line-up sheet for each set.
-If the coach decides to re-designate the Libero between sets, the new Libero may be any player registered on the scoresheet.
-Any re-designated Libero must comply with the uniform rule.
-The number of the uniform for the re-designated Libero must be the same as that player's number recorded on the scoresheet.
-The replaced Libero can now act as a regular player, providing he/she has the correct uniform.

-- 19.1.2 All Liberos must be recorded on the score sheet in the special lines reserved for this.
+- The Libero may be re-designated after each set - The number of the Libero must be on the line-up sheet for each set - If the coach decides to re-designate the Libero between sets, the new Libero may be any player registered on the scoresheet - The number of the uniform for the re-designated Libero must be the same as that player's number recorded on the scoresheet - The replaced Libero can now act as a regular player, providing he/she has the correct uniform - 19.1.2 All Liberos must be recorded on the score sheet in the special lines reserved for this.

 Volleyball Canada - The Libero is to be recorded on the score sheet with the team roster, not on the special line.
-The number of the Libero is to be recorded on the line-up sheet for all sets. - 19.1.3 For 2 liberos where used The Libero on court is the Acting Libero.
+The number of the Libero is to be recorded on the line-up sheet for all sets.

+19.1.3 The Libero on court is the Acting Libero.
 If there is another Libero, he/she is the second Libero for the team.

 Only one Libero may be on court at any time.